How fishing and hunting fees are used

 Conservation Officer Powers and Authorities

-Your fees also support conservation efforts, such as:
+Your fees also support conservation efforts to:

-- improving habitat for fish and wildlife
+- improve habitat for fish and wildlife

 Protecting fish and wildlife health